-- 3. The Paramedic shall contact the on duty MEDICAL CONTROL, for advice and assistance prior to making the determination.
-MEDICAL CONTROL approval must be obtained prior to the discontinuance of resuscitative efforts. - 4.
-The Paramedic shall document all items required on the Kentucky EMS run report including, the usual patient assessment, medical history and surrounding events information.
-It is especially important to note: - Body position and location when discovered, including differences from when last seen alive. - Patient condition when last seen alive. - Clothing and condition of clothing. - Condition of residence/business/location found. - Statements made on the scene by significant individuals. - Any unusual circumstances.
+.
+The Paramedic shall document all items required on the Kentucky EMS run reportincluding, the usual patient assessment, medical history and surrounding events information.
+It is especially important to note:

+- Body position and location when discovered, including differences from when last seen alive. - Patient condition when last seen alive. - Clothing and condition of clothing. - Condition of residence/business/location found. - Statements made on the scene by significant individuals. - Any unusual circumstances.